What is MDXCrowdfund?

 If you are a student, we will contact you to obtain your bank details so we can transfer the funds securely to you.
 Payment will only be made by bank transfer to a UK bank or building society account held in the name of the project creator.
 If you are a member of staff we will contact you to arrange allocation of funds to your project.

-Sometimes Sponsors’ pledges fail due to insufficient funds in their accounts.
+Sometimes Sponsors’ pledges fail due to insufficient funds in their accounts or because a card has expired.
 When a pledge fails the Sponsor is sent a re-pledge link so he/she can re-pledge their donation and ensure the funds are available.
 Your project dashboard will show any failed pledges and details of the associated Sponsor.
 We recommend you send them a polite reminder alerting them to the fact your project has been successful and that you are collecting donations.
 Remember to thank them for their interest in your project!

 We like to allocate extra time for the processing of any re-pledges before releasing project funds so please allow 21 days from the end of your project campaign for the receipt of funds.